Nightshade (DC Comics): DC Rebirth

-In Blue Beetle, a retired-from-heroics Ted Kord references Nightshade by name, calling her "a comely young superheroine from back in my Beetle days".

 In the "Batman Vs. Deathstroke" story arc of Deathstroke, Nightshade appears as an antagonist to Deathstroke, both seeking to recover a biological weapon.
 Nightshade sends a living shadow to attack Deathstroke and grab the box with the weapon on a memory key after he had extracted it from an ice wall.
 Deathstroke assumes that Amanda Waller has something to do with this, but Nightshade responds that both he and she herself aren't with the Suicide Squad anymore but are still tangled with US intelligence operations.
 As she attacks with her magic, she mentions that she is an orphan and the last of her line, Homo magi and the royal house of the Land of Nightshades.
-She can't transport Deathstroke to the Land of Nightshades, because the promethium in his equipment is capable of absorbing most types of energies including the Night Force.
-Instead, she uses her shadow-matter raven Hugin to transport Robin (Damian Wayne), who Deathstroke is working with begrudgingly, to the Land of Nightshades (where humans are driven insane as they're faced with their worst nightmares) to force Deathstroke to open the box and give the weapon inside to her, because she can't safely open it herself without setting off the explosives in the box.
+She cannot transport Deathstroke to the Land of Nightshades, because the promethium in his equipment is capable of absorbing most types of energies including the Night Force.
+Instead, she uses her shadow-matter raven Hugin to transport Robin (Damian Wayne), who Deathstroke is working with begrudgingly, to the Land of Nightshades to force Deathstroke to open the box and give the weapon inside to her, because she cannot safely open it herself without setting off the explosives in the box.
 She states that the weapon is terrible and that she will destroy the weapon, even though that will go against her employer.
 After throwing the box to Robin, she also threatens Deathstroke that Robin might open the box and thereby set off the explosives during his insanity.
-Deathstroke says that they both know she won't let Robin die, but she responds that she used to know but a lot of has changed.
+Deathstroke says that they both know she will not let Robin die, but she responds that she used to know but a lot of has changed.
 After Deathstroke gets Robin out of this realm, he opens the box and hands over a corrupted duplicate that Robin has switched for the real one.
 She then flies away with the duplicate, while Robin refuses to hand over the actual weapon to Deathstroke.
 Later, Adeline Kane reveals to Batman, disguised as Deathstroke, that she had hired Nightshade to secure the biological weapon.